tahoe-lafs/tahoe-lafs/pyfec/README.txt

 which is a mature and optimized implementation of erasure coding.
-The pyfec package makes several changes from the original "fec" package, including addition of the Python API, refactoring of the C API to support zero-copy operation, and a few clean-ups and micro-optimizations of the core code itself.
+The pyfec package makes several changes from the original "fec" package, including addition of the Python API, refactoring of the C API to support zero-copy operation, a few clean-ups and micro-optimizations of the core code itself, and the addition of a command-line tool named "fec".

  * Community